paulca55/markdown-docs/Web Development Tools.md

 ### Installing/managing Node.js via nvm

 The best way to install and manage Node.js is using **Node Version Manager (nvm)**.
 When using ZSH and Oh-My-ZSH! it's easiest to install `nvm` via the Oh-My-ZSH! custom plugin `zsh-nvm`.
-If not you can install it via Homebrew.
+If not you can install it via Homebrew but be careful as it is not officially supported.

 _Note: The path for `nvm` installations of Node is `/Users/paul/.nvm/versions/node`._